 Rent Before You Buy

-Buying an RV is a big decision, and sometimes it can be helpful to rent before you buy.
+Buying an RV is a big decision, and sometimes it can be helpful to rent before you buy it.
 This will allow you to try out an RV model you’re interested in before committing to the investment.
 When you’re renting an RV, consider it a trial run of ownership.
 Here are some questions you can ask yourself to make sure the RV is the right one for you in the long-term.

 - How did the space work for you?